-Located in the DCI directory, the application consists of these files INVD.CBL, INVD.FD, INVD.SL, TOTEM.DEF, ISCOBOL.DEF, ISGUI.DEF, ISCRT.DEF, ISFONTS.DEF, SHOWMSG.DEF, and the DCI.CFG.
-The steps for compiling the application from the source code, INVD.CBL demonstrated below.
+Located in the DCI directory, the application consists of these files INVD.CBL, INVD.FD, INVD.SL, TOTEM.DEF, CBLCONFIG, INVD.XFD, DCI.CFG, and the object file INVD.ACU.
+The application may be run directly from the INVD.ACU object code file as shown in the following paragraph.
+Applications may also be compiled from the source code, INVD.CBL, also demonstrated below.